 What is PFOA and PFOS?
 How is it used?

 PFOA and PFOS are chemicals that were widely used in commercial products.
 They have a strong ability to repel other compounds so they were commonly used as stain protection on fabrics and clothing, non-stick cookware, furniture protection, paper packaging protection, as well as in firefighting foams.
 Most of the companies that use these compounds have phased out their use over the last ten years.
 However, because the compounds are highly stable and resistant to breakdown, they are commonly found in the environment.

 What is an unregulated compound?

 An unregulated compound means that the compound is not part of the mandatory water quality testing that the department is required to do per state and federal rules.
 The USEPA is currently examining PFOA and PFOS as potential drinking water contaminants, but has not created a maximum contaminant level regulation at this time.
 These compounds have been found across the nation and have the ability to remain in the environment for a long time.
 While PFOA and PFOS are being actively studied by the USEPA, they have issued a lifetime health advisory for drinking water systems to use as a benchmark.
 The current lifetime health advisory value was set in 2016 for both compounds is 70 parts per trillion, or nanograms per liter.
-Based on a sampling event from December 2016, some of the Marana Water wells tested show concentrations that are above this lifetime health advisory level.
+Based on sampling events in December 2016 and December 2017, some of the Marana Water wells tested show concentrations that are above this lifetime health advisory level.
 To give an idea on what a part per trillion means, it is like one second in 32,000 years or one square inch within 250 square miles.

 Is the quality of my water OK?